oroinc/documentation/user/back-office/getting-started/navigation/dialog-windows.rst

 Dialog Windows
 --------------

-Dialog windows and flash notifications are used to notify you about something important.
+Dialog windows and flash notifications are used to notify you about important events.

 If just a notification is needed (e.g., to mark the success or failure of an operation, a reminder, etc.), the flash message will appear.